-This recipe is from our Nana Reardon passed down to the generations and new brides setting up their favorite recipes for their kitchen.
+This recipe is from our Nana Charlene Reardon and has been passed down to the generations, and for new brides who are setting up their favorite recipes for their kitchen.

 Ingredients

-Coco Lopez Cream of Coconut (1 -2 cans) depending how sweet you want it
+Coco Lopez Cream of Coconut (1 -2 cans), depending on how sweet you want it.
+Sometimes it is hard to find this, and any sweet coconut cream will work.

 Frozen tub of whipped cream thawed